-- 1. mRPAS requirements -mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - RPAS CAR requirements -There are no special CAR restrictions on RPAS models operated under 400'agl.
-All RPAS operating over 400'agl must conform to the Manufacturer Declaration/Safety Assurance provision - 3.
-Club/Site/Event requirements - a.
-All models shall be unpowered, rubber-powered or electric-powered no internal combustion engines are allowed. - b.
-72 MHz radio systems are permitted on this OGG field as there are no nearby clubs that might cause or be susceptible to interference. - 4.
-MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
+1. mRPAS requirements - mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC.

+- 2. RPAS CAR requirements There are no special CAR restrictions on RPAS models operating below 400'agl.
+All RPAS operated over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
+Club/Site/Event requirements No flying of gas or nitro powered aircraft or helicopters this site is for turbine or electric powered models only.
+Flying is not to start before 9am and end no later than 6pm - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
 All event visitors must be briefed to ensure compliance with these requirements.